Skip to content

 Jitter filter: If taps are being misread as swipes, the jitter filter suppresses small coordinate noise from the touch controller.
 The default of 5 pixels is enough for most screens; raise it to 15–25 for very noisy controllers (common on Goodix GT9xx panels), or set to 0 to disable.
 See also scroll_limit and scroll_guard for related touch-feel tuning.

-Setting environment variables in systemd:
+Setting environment variables on Raspberry Pi (systemd):

 # Open an override file for the HelixScreen service